Salesforce report formulas can be used in reports for grouping records, calculations, or to compare record data.

 |Row-Level Formulas||Applies to a single record.||Find it on the row itself.||Example: Check if two fields on the same record have the same value.|

-Scenario 1: Total Opportunity Amount
+Example 1: Total Opportunity Amount

 Your boss asked if you can create a report that shows Opportunity Amount total broken down by Country.

 To achieve this you actually wouldn’t need a Summary Formula field (although if that was your guess you were on the right track!).

-If you include a grouping based on Country, this will yield in a summary line in the report:
+- If you include a grouping based on Country, this will yield in a summary line in the report:

-You have been asked by the Support team to generate a report that shows the monthly average of Cases for a specific Product in the last year.
+You have been asked by the support team to generate a report that shows the monthly average of Cases for a specific Product in the last year.

-You would need to use a Summary Formula.
-Before you can make the Summary Formula, make sure that you have the Product field as a ‘Group By Row’ field.
+- Before you can make the Summary Formula, make sure that you have the Product field as a ‘Group By Row’ field.

-To create the formula, we are going to take the Record Count (the total records for the whole year), divided by 12 (the number of months in a year):
+- To create the formula, we are going to take the Record Count (the total records for the whole year), divided by 12 (the number of months in a year):

-Don’t forget to give the column a name.
+- Don’t forget to give the column a name.
 In this scenario, the column name is “Monthly Avg Cases”.
 With that, you are all set to run the report!

-Scenario 3: Checking Field Value Matches
+Example 3: Checking Field Value Matches

 You have been tasked with verifying that at the Case level the Billing State and the Shipping State of the Account for the Case matches.